 11. Jamon Serrano

-This is a type of Spanish dry-cured ham that is made from the hind leg of a pig.
+This is a type of Spanish dry-cured ham made from a pig's hind leg.
 Its texture is firm, and the meat has a deeper flavor than many hams.

 Found in the local grocery store, pepperoni is an American type of salami.
 Pepperoni is made from pork and beef seasoned with paprika, garlic, and other spices.